Grade 12 - Leadership Year

 AP Chemistry 12 covers all of the curriculum for both the provincial Chemistry 12 syllabus and the additional topics required for the AP syllabus.
 The latter includes some of the material and background developed in Chemistry 11 but also topics such as thermodynamics, entropy and enthalpy, free energy and the relationship of changes in these quantities to chemical reactions.
 Reaction kinetics is treated at a higher level and linked mathematically and empirically to reaction mechanisms.
 Acid–base chemistry and redox chemistry also receive more in-depth treatment as do the concepts of bonding and equilibrium.

 This course is designed for students who intend to pursue physical sciences, astronomy or engineering in university.
 Physics 12 covers a broad range of classical physics material including kinematics and dynamics in multiple dimensions, circular motion and dynamics, gravity, statics and electromagnetism.
-Additional material such as quantum mechanics may be covered if time permits.

 This integrated course requires a thorough understanding of Physics 11 and an aptitude for mathematics.
 Due to the emphasis on problem solving – both on theoretical problems and in the laboratory – the course is challenging to some students.

 AP Physics 12 continues the work from AP Physics 11, adding the following topics to students' physics tool-kits: waves and sound; rotational motion; fluid statics and dynamics; thermodynamics with kinetic theory; PV diagrams and probability; electrostatics; electrical circuits with capacitors; magnetic fields; electromagnetism; physical and geometric optics; and quantum, atomic, and nuclear physics.